away3d/awayphysics-core-fp11/README.txt

-Away Physics - 3D physics library for the Away3D Engine in Flash Player 11
+Away Physics - 3D physics library for the Away3D Engine in Flash Player 11.1
-Website: http://www.awayphysics.com and examples (coming soon) ...